future-mind/DynamicCompactDetect/README.md

 - **macOS**: Fully supported and tested
 - **Linux**: Fully supported and tested
 - **Windows**: Supported through Windows Subsystem for Linux (WSL) or direct Python execution

-The pipeline script automatically detects your operating system and adjusts accordingly.

 ## Contributing